klememi/DailyCodingProblem/README.md

 exists(board, "ABCCED") returns true, exists(board, "SEE") returns true, exists(board, "ABCB") returns false.

 ## 098[]() - TODO
-> This problem was asked by Microsoft.
+> This problem was asked by Microsoft

 Given an unsorted array of integers, find the length of the longest consecutive elements sequence.